Research Studio Program

 We assist investigators with the following pre- and post-award stages:

 - Hypothesis Generation.
-Develop innovative and well-constructed hypothesis that will lead to funded and productive projects.
+Develop innovative and well-constructed hypothesis and specific aims.

 - Study Design.
 Select and develop appropriate methods and design to address the hypothesis.